lino-framework/eidreader/docs/usage.rst

     MimeType=x-scheme-handler/beid;

-On a Windows machine you can save the following text to a file named :file:`beid.reg` and then double-click on it:
+**On a Windows machine** you save the following text to a file named :file:`beid.reg` and then double-click on it:

 .. literalinclude:: beid.reg